Set optional conditions based on which the accompanying behaviors execute.

 Rules may specify an optional set of matches that are the IFs in your configuration.
 They impose certain conditions on the incoming client requests, or in some cases on the responses from the origin.
 If these conditions are met, the behaviors within the same rule execute.
-To add matches within your rule, in the Configuration panel click Add Match.
+To add matches within your rule, in the Property Manager Editor, in the Configuration panel click Add Match.

 Matches help you narrow down the cases when certain behaviors should apply.
 Maybe you'd like to deny access to certain end users based on their IPs?
 Or filter requests from mobile devices to serve alternate content?
 In such situations, matches come in handy.

 The stage is the point in the processing that the match applies to.
 For example, when the request comes in from the end user client, that is a request stage.
 When the response comes back from the origin, that is a response stage.

 Some behaviors don't work with certain matches because of the potential stage incompatibility.
 For example, you can't set an origin (to which edge servers will send this request) based on a response code already received from an origin.

 Each match includes a true/false operator to identify particular types of requests of responses.
 You can also invert the result, so that the criteria succeeds if specified values don't match.